What’s the Difference Between a Service, Emotional Support, and a Therapy Animal?

 How do I know that your website is legitimate and not a scam like so many other websites?

-The information and documentation we issue is 100% verifiable and authentic.
-Your personalized letter is issued by a licensed mental health professional who is on duty at the time the letters are issued.
+The information and documentation we issue is 100% compliant with federal and state laws.
+Your personalized letter is issued by a real licensed mental health professional in your state.
 In fact, each letter contains the documentation where the board can be contacted and verified.
-We are certainly happy to have one of our mental health professionals reach out to speak with you if you wish to further validate the credibility of letters issued.